alphazolam/nd_pak.bt/readme.md

  ![params](https://i.imgur.com/lnaCh93.png)
  ![redshirt](https://i.imgur.com/Kwyg327.jpg)

+ Swapping what texture is loaded for a texture slot is possible by swapping their offsets.
- You can also potentially do things like disable extra vertex components that are causing issues with [model editing](https://github.com/alphazolam/fmt_nd_pak)
+ You can also do things like disable extra vertex components that are causing issues with [model editing](https://github.com/alphazolam/fmt_nd_pak)

  Thanks to icemesh for the help